Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 and you will have to tweak the corresponding Axis accordingly to achieve the Clockwise and Counterclockwise effect.

-.. note:: Vectors that aren't parallel with Blender Axis
+.. note:: Vectors that are not parallel with Blender Axis

    The high sensibility for the vector doesn't apply to vectors that give the Screw Tool a starting angle (Ex: any non-parallel vector),